fundu-rs/fundu/fundu-core/README.md

 # Overview

-This is the core driving the implementation of [fundu](../README.md).
-Most likely you were searching for [fundu](../README) or one of its other simple to use interfaces [fundu-systemd](../fundu-systemd/README.md).
+This is the core driving the implementation of [fundu].
+Most likely you were searching for [fundu] or one of its other simple to use interfaces [fundu-systemd].
 Please see there for further details and documentation about `fundu`.

 # License

 MIT license ([LICENSE](LICENSE) or <http://opensource.org/licenses/MIT>)

+[fundu]: ../README.md
+[fundu-systemd]: ../fundu-systemd/README.md